AmeniTrabelsi/Molecule-Specific-Normalization/README.md

 A molecule specific normalization algorithm which adopts a robust surface fitting strategy to minimize the molecular profile difference of a group of house-keeping molecules across samples.

-## A schematic flow shows the pipeline
+## A schematic work flow of the MSN method
 ![pipeline](https://github.com/AmeniTrabelsi/Molecule-Specific-Normalization/Work_Flow.jpg)

 ## How to run